hwayne/learntla-v2/docs/intro/conceptual-overview.rst

 * A transfer first checks if there are sufficient funds.
 If there are, the amount is subtracted from the first account and added to the second.
 * Transfers are nonatomic.
 Multiple transfers can happen concurrently.

 The specification has a set of "behaviors", or possible distinct executions.
 For the spec to be correct, every behavior must satisfy all of our system requirements, or **properties**.
 "No account can overdraft" is an example property, and is violated if there's a behavior of the spec has a state where an account has a negative balance.
-It doesn't matter if all of the other possible behaviors *don't* have overdrafts. we're looking for rare design error, so just one violation is enough.
+It doesn't matter if all of the other possible behaviors *don't* have overdrafts.
+We're looking for rare design error, so just one violation is enough.

 .. todo:: {GRAPH}